Auckland

 Programming Technology Level 3

 In this course, students will continue developing their programming skills they started with in DGT12A using Python.
 They will now begin to use complex Graphic User Interfaces using Tkinter, rather than Easy GUI.
 They will start to customize their own windows, colours, sizes, and other styles.
+Programming students will also get the opportunity to develop games.
 They will also learn how to handle databases using Microsoft Access and SQL coding.They will learn how about computer science concepts such as Complexity and tractability, big data, and formal languages for one of their external exams at the end of the year.

 This is a University Entrance Course